technowledgy/vue-postgrest/docs/api/index.md

   The access token used for authorizing the connection to the API.
 This options sets the `Authorization` header for all requests.

+  See also [Client Auth](http://postgrest.org/en/v7.0.0/auth.html#client-auth) in the PostgREST documentation.

   ::: tip
   You can set this globally with the [setDefaultToken method](./#setdefaulttoken-token)!
   :::